Fulham Palace: Tudor period (1485–1603)

+Myriad architectural styles over time

-The current structure, built by Bishop Richard FitzJames, dates from the reign of Henry VII (1485–1509).
-The structure underwent numerous modifications and alterations: the west courtyard is from the Tudor Period; the east courtyard is Georgian, the great hall is late-medieval; the eastern end of the building was renovated in Gothic style in the late 18th century; the east courtyard was classicised in the early 19th century, and the chapel was constructed in 1867.
+Part of the current structure, built by Bishop Richard FitzJames, dates from the reign of Henry VII (1485–1509).
+The buildings underwent numerous modifications and alterations: the west courtyard is from the Tudor Period; the east courtyard is Georgian, the Great Hall is late-medieval; the eastern end of the building was renovated in Gothic style in the late 18th century; the east courtyard was classicised in the early 19th century, and the 'Tait chapel' was constructed in 1867 in Gothic Revival style.